craftycodie/Minecraft-Early-Alpha-Server-Software/Readme.md

 - Alpha 1.0.14

 *Server software is release publicly.*

+\* In Alpha 1.0.5, there's barely any netcode.
+Nothing I can do about that with the server.
+You can't see other players or what they do, only the world.
+Could be useful for parkour maps.

 ## Playing
 Since these versions don't have a direct connect screen, you'll need to use a custom launcher to join servers.